KHLY

 KHLY (1440 AM) is a radio station licensed to serve the community of Hailey, Idaho.
-The station is currently owned by Scott Parker, through licensee Sun Valley Media Group, LLC.
+The station is currently owned by Scott Parker through licensee Sun Valley Media Group, LLC.

 History

 The call sign “KHLY” was first assigned to the World War II Liberty Ship SS PIERRE L’ENFANT, O.N.
 243687 by the United States Coast Guard (USCG) built in 1943.
 The ship was sold in 1946 to commercial interests and after several owners, eventually grounded on the Black Sea near Tuapse and declared a total loss in 1970.

-Almost 50 years later and upon the request of Sun Valley Media Group LLC to use these call letters for a new commercial AM radio station at Hailey, Idaho, the U.S. Department of Homeland Security and the USCG released this call sign on September 5, 2019.
-Following that action, the Federal Communications Commission (FCC) then assigned KHLY for a new AM radio station in Hailey, Idaho.
+On September 5, 2019, the call sign was released and assigned to a commercial radio station at Hailey, Idaho by the U.S. Department of Homeland Security in cooperation with the USCG.
+Following that action, the Federal Communications Commission (FCC) then granted the call sign for use by the radio station.

 The AM frequency was first licensed as KBET, on January 25, 2002 at Pocatello, Idaho, and renewed on December 1, 2005.
 In 2009, the Fifth District Court in Washington County, Utah appointed a receiver to take over the station for US Capital, of Boulder, Colorado - who foreclosed on Legacy Media, then owner of the station, along with several other stations.
-In 2013, the receiver sold the station in a District Court-approved sale to Main Street Broadcasting.
-In 2014, the station was sold to Freedom's Voice Broadcasting Corporation.
-And subsequent to that and effective, March 27, 2017, the station sold to current owner Scott Parker's Sun Valley Media Group, LLC.
+In 2013, the receiver sold the station in a District Court-approved sale to Main Street Broadcasting of Saint Anthony, Idaho.
+In 2014, the station was sold to Freedom's Voice Broadcasting Corporation of Salt Lake City, Utah.
+And subsequent to that and effective, March 27, 2017, the station sold to current owner, Sun Valley Media Group, LLC of Sun Valley.
+Shortly thereafter, the station was moved and its tower relocated from Bannock County to Blaine County, Idaho and also signed-on an associated FM translator station (K279DA 103.7 FM) to serve listeners in both the Wood River and Magic Valleys.

-After that transaction, Parker moved the station from Bannock County to Blaine County, Idaho.
-The station's call sign of KPTO was changed to KHLY to represent its new city of license of Hailey, where the company built another radio tower.
-Parker also signed-on FM translator station K279DA (also known as KSUN) atop Bald Mountain in Sun Valley, which re-broadcasts the station on the frequency of 103.7 MHz.